Blotch3D/Blotch3D/README.md

 =========

 Particle systems in Blotch3D are implemented by specifying BlSprite.FrameProc delegates.
-See the Particle example for details.

-Because the implementation is purely functional (via the delegates), particles are completely configurable.
-You can even make particle trees, for example.
+So, particles systems are completely configurable.
+For example, you can implement nonlinear or abrupt changes in the particle's life, or make particle trees structures.
+See the Particle example.

 Custom effects
 ==============